-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Gold Reach Resources Ltd. and its subsidiary as at March 31, 2014 and 2013 and its financial performance and its cash flows for the years then ended, in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Gold Reach Resources Ltd. and its subsidiary as at March 31, 2015 and their financial performance and their cash flows for the year ended March 31, 2015 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.